taerinlee/taerinlee.github.io/_posts/2021-02-10-eslint-error.md

 * what kind of json will delivery might be issue to make table

-Tip from team!
+Tip from the team!

-If want to make dynamic function, also can return '<></>' in order to not return any data.
+If I want to make a dynamic function, I can also return '<></>' in order to not return any data.